Maple Oat Sourdough Bread (Sweet & Rustic Artisan Loaf)

 A specific technique visible in the photo is the deep scoring.
 The prominent ear shows that the dough was scored at the perfect angle, allowing it to expand upward in the oven rather than spreading out, resulting in a tall, impressive loaf.

 Slice this loaf thick and serve it alongside a hearty autumn vegetable soup or enjoy it as the base for gourmet French toast.
+In my restaurant, we often serve it toasted with house-cultured butter and a drizzle of the same maple syrup used in the dough.

 Storage